A cautionary tale about foods high in oxalates–it’s about moderation

 UPDATE: I did it to myself again!!

 Just three years after I got myself into trouble, I did it again.
 I overate high oxalate foods like chocolate, over and over and over.
 As a result, I found myself with high ferritin–a key sign of inflammation–and thus low iron.
 And my particular sign again that my body was trying to get rid of excess oxalates??
 Hives.
-And I had to go through th the messy process of detoxing that high oxalate, which isn’t fun.
+And I had to go through the messy process of detoxing that high oxalate, which isn’t fun.
 The lesson that is underscored is not to eat the same thing over and over and over, day after week after month, which I tend to do if I like something….like dark chocolate.
+Moderation is key!

 One of many charts about the oxalate content in many foods: http://www.ohf.org/docs/Oxalate2008.pdf